errorstructurexsd

-cvc-complex-type.2.4.b:Required element is missing from invoice XML
+cvc-complex-type.2.4.b:Required XML element is missing (XSD content model incomplete)

 Severity